hzlmy2002/konla/webReport/webReport/content/en/docs/research/pdf2text.md

 Applying OCR to each image is very slow.
 Some pages can be processed in less than 10s while others take a few minutes.

 Pros:
-* can be used on scanned images of research papers
+* Can be used on scanned images of research papers

 Cons:
-* on average very slow
+* On average very slow
+* Not accurate as Tika.
-* not accurate as Tika, ignores mathematical formulas
+* Ignores mathematical formulas
-* parses text in text blobs, which is then difficult to preprocess
+* Parses text in text blobs, which is then difficult to preprocess

 ### PDF-to-Doc-to-text method
-Another method involves using **libreoffice** to firstly convert .pdf to .docx file and then use Python library called **python-docx** to read from docx file.
+Another method involves using **libreoffice** to firstly convert PDF to .docx file and then use Python library called **python-docx** to read from docx file.

 **Experimental Usage**
 We used libreoffice command for converting doc to docx: